awsdocs/aws-net-developer-guide/doc_source/csharp_lambda_code_examples.md

 ```
     /// <summary>
-        /// Deletes an AWS Lambda function.
+    /// Delete an AWS Lambda function.
     /// </summary>
-        /// <param name="client">An initialized Lambda client object.</param>
     /// <param name="functionName">The name of the Lambda function to
     /// delete.</param>
-        /// <returns>A Boolean value that indicates where the function was
+    /// <returns>A Boolean value that indicates the success of the action.</returns>
-        /// successfully deleted.</returns>
-        public async Task<bool> DeleteLambdaFunction(AmazonLambdaClient client, string functionName)
+    public async Task<bool> DeleteFunctionAsync(string functionName)
     {
         var request = new DeleteFunctionRequest
         {
             FunctionName = functionName,
         };

-            var response = await client.DeleteFunctionAsync(request);
+        var response = await _lambdaService.DeleteFunctionAsync(request);

-            // A return value of NoContent means that the request was processed
+        // A return value of NoContent means that the request was processed.
-            // (in this case, the function was deleted, and the return value
+        // In this case, the function was deleted, and the return value
         // is intentionally blank.
         return response.HttpStatusCode == System.Net.HttpStatusCode.NoContent;
     }
 ```
 +  For API details, see [DeleteFunction](https://docs.aws.amazon.com/goto/DotNetSDKV3/lambda-2015-03-31/DeleteFunction) in *AWS SDK for \.NET API Reference*\.